swseighman/Basic-Native-Rest-Service/README.md

 **NOTE:** You can also use `podman`.

-The native executable container/app started in approximately **85 m**s.
+The native executable container/app started in approximately **85ms**.

 If you prefer `docker-compose`, you can create a `docker-compose.yml` at the root of the project with the following content: